thdiaman/deep-learning/index.md

 ## Deep Learning with Keras

-This is a website for Deep Learning using [Keras](https://keras.io/).
+This is a website for Deep Learning using <a target="_blank" href="https://keras.io/">Keras</a>.

-Deep Learning can be a poweful asset for many of the problems faced by current research and life in general.
+Deep Learning can be a powerful asset for many of the problems faced by current research and life in general.
 And Keras is probably the most comprehensive library for the newcomer in this exciting field.